 Pumpkin seeds can be used in breakfast cereals, so make sure to check out our grain-free breakfast cereals recipe for inspiration.
 Roasted in olive oil, they make a delicious soup topping!

 Raw beans (22g – 26g)

 Almonds are a great snack, raw, roasted, or salted there are many ways to enjoy them daily.
 They also act as a vegan, gluten-free flour in bakings like in these almond flour chocolate chips cookies.

 Sunflower seeds (21g)

 There are many ways to use chickpeas, either as whole beans or as flour also known as besan flour.
 The beans are also available dry or canned.
 If you want to make curry or roasted chickpeas, buy canned chickpeas because you can use them straight away.
-Dried chickpeas require a minimum 24-hour soaking time.
-Also, you can get you protein from chickpea flour like in our vegan protein pancakes recipe.
+Dried chickpeas require a minimum of 24-hour soaking time.
+Also, you can get your protein from chickpea flour-like in our vegan protein pancakes recipe.